carvel-dev/imgpkg/docs/basic-workflow.md

 `imgpkg pull -o /tmp/simple-app-config -i localhost:9001/simple-app-configuration`

 Flags used in the command:
-  * `-o` indicates the folder where the OCI image will be unpacked
+  * `-o` indicates the local folder where the OCI image will be unpacked
-  * `-i` indicates that the user want to pull a simple OCI Image from the Registry
+  * `-i` indicates to pull an OCI image from an image registry

 The output shows the image pull was successful:
 ```shell